Mem and Zin

-Mem and Zin (Mem û Zîn) is a Kurdish classic love story written down in 1692 and is considered to be the épopée of Kurdish literature.
+Mem and Zin (Mem û Zîn) is a Kurdish classic love story written in 1692 and is considered to be the épopée of Kurdish literature.
 It is the most important work of Kurdish writer and poet Ahmad Khani (1651-1707).
-Mam and Zin is based on a true story laid down from generation to generation through oral tradition.
+Mam and Zin is based on a true story narrated from generation to generation through oral tradition.
 The story has multiple facets, among which are the presence of Sufi discourse and Kurdish nationalism.
 The Mem-u Zin Mausoleum in Cizre province has become a tourist attraction.

 Synopsis

 It tells the tragic story of two young people in love.
 Mem, a young Kurdish boy of the "Alan" clan and heir to the City of the West, who falls in love with Zin, of the "Botan" clan and the daughter of the governor of Botan.
 Their union is blocked by Bakr of the Bakran clan, who is Mem’s antagonist throughout the story and is jealous of the two star-crossed lovers.
 Mem eventually dies during a complicated conspiracy by Bakr.
 When Zin receives the news, she collapses and dies while mourning the death of Mem at his grave.
 The immense grief leads to her death and she is buried next to Mem in Cizre.
 The news of the death of Mem and Zin spreads quickly among the people of Jazira Botan.
 When Bakr's (Beko) role in the tragedy is revealed, Tacdîn, the best friend of Mem, kills him.
 Bakr (Beko) will be buried next to Mem and Zin's graves.
 Because before dying, Mem gives his testimony and says that "It was because of Beko that we could not come together, so I want him to witness our love; if he dies, bury him next to me and Zîn".
 However, a thorn bush, nourished by the blood of Bakr, grows out of his grave: the roots of malice penetrate deep into the earth among the lovers’ graves, thus separating the two even in death.